michelfernandez/cove/site/content/english/_index.md

 {{% cta
   label="Learn more"
-  href="qes-explained"
+  href="signaturestandards"
   target="_blank"
-  outlined="true"
+  outlined=""
 %}}

-{{< picture qes-erklaert 122 "Signed with Skribble means legally signed according to Swiss and EU law." >}}
+{{< picture qes-erklaert 122 "The law distinguishes between different e-signature standards." >}}

 {{% richtext %}}
 **Why does the qualified electronic signature (QES) set a digital standard by the law?**<br>